mjc-insights/middle-office-app/README.md

 ⦁	Build out Post-Settlement reconciliation to compare internal EOD positions to custodian records and confirm cash movements.
 ⦁	Expand rule catalog coverage and add more market locales.
 ⦁	Add broker confirm matching and automated affirmation metrics.

+👤 Author Miller C.

+This project is for demo purposes only.